kfjahnke/envutil/README.md

 If you pass twine_sigma, marginal twining kernel values may become quite small and using them as filter taps makes no sense.
 Pass a threshold here to suppress kernel values below the threshold.
 This is mainly to reduce processing time.
 Use -v to display the kernel and see which kernel values 'survive' the thresholding.

-## --face_fov FOV        field of view of the cube faces of a cubemap input (in degrees)
+## --face_fov FOV        field of view of the cube faces (in degrees)

-If an input cubemap has other than ninety degrees field of view per cubeface image, pass this value here.
+Normally, the cube face images in a cubemap have ninety degrees field of view.
+But you can pass a larger value here.
+If the cubemap is the input, passing face_fov specifies that this is not a 'standard' cubemap with ninety degrees field of view, but that it contains images with the given field of view.
+If the cubemap is made (like, from the lat/lon environment map) and you pass face_fov, the output cubemap will have this nonstandard field of view.
+Writing cubemaps, envutil will try and set appropriate metadata.
+Please refer to the 'ctc' argument as well!

 ## --support_min EXTENT  minimal additional support around the cube face proper